clarklindev/react-maximilianschwarzmuller-udemy-react/README.md

 # Udemy - Maximilian Schwarzmüller - React 16 - The Complete Guide (incl.
 React Router 4 & Redux)

+- NOTE: 2024 - the course has been updated and renamed [React - The Complete Guide 2024 (incl.
+Next.js, Redux)](https://www.udemy.com/course/react-the-complete-guide-incl-redux/)

+---

 ## 01 Getting Started

 - using codepen.io as a playground for our tutorial exercises